As a hub for innovation and applied research, the G.N. Sweet Livestock Research Facility supports student-led learning and research.

 As well the facility is home to a 90-head cattle herd used by the student research team.

 The livestock research facility has increased Lakeland’s capacity to participate in applied research projects of importance to the livestock industry in Western Canada.
-Past projects that have been done in the livestock area include lamb milk replacer, heifer feed efficiency, DNA testing, feeder lamb rotation, beef finishing rations and wet/dry barley feed trials.
+Past projects include lamb milk replacer, heifer feed efficiency, DNA testing, feeder lamb rotation, beef finishing rations and wet/dry barley feed trials.

 - The third phase of the modernization project, completed in 2015, was the expansion on the east side of the building to create a demonstration space.
-The 1,000 square foot area includes washrooms and a lab space.
+This 1,000 square foot area includes washrooms. meeting room and lab space.